 Because of this, fathers are pursuing protection for their legal rights in multiple areas of family law, from paternity to adoption.
 Here’s an overview of fathers’ rights laws.

-When a man is married, he is considered by law to be the legal father of all children born within the marriage, unless paternity testing of himself or another man specifically proves that the husband is not the father.
+When a man is married, he is generally presumed to be the legal father of all children born within the marriage, unless paternity testing of himself or another man specifically proves otherwise.
 When a man is not married to the mother of a baby, establishing his paternity requires taking steps to do so.

 An unmarried father may be in an ongoing relationship with the mother of the baby, quite possibly living together.
 In that case, he can go to the hospital with the mother at the time of the birth, support her through it, and have his name on the birth certificate from the beginning.

 While having their child adopted without their consent is rare for divorced fathers, child custody issues are common.
-Many divorced fathers across the country have unequivocally stated that their parenting time was treated as less valuable than that of their ex-wife’s in family courts.
+Many divorced fathers across the country have unequivocally stated that courts treated their parenting time as less valuable than that of their ex-wife’s in family courts.
 Fathers who love their children want parenting time that allows them to be involved in their children’s lives on a regular basis.

-However, many are relegated to the status of visitor, in spite of being good parents.
-A capable attorney can help fathers in these situations pursue the amount of parenting time that they feel is best for their children.
-That may be joint custody, with the children spending comparable amounts of time with the father and the mother after the divorce.
-It may be primary custody, with the children spending the majority of their time with the father.
+Fathers may share joint physical custody, with the children spending comparable amounts of time with the father and the mother after the divorce.
+Or they could have primary custody, with the children spending most of their time with the father.
 It may even be sole custody, with the children living only with the father.

 Child custody cases in divorce can be intense, and typically require substantial documentation.
-Fathers with excellent legal teams can expect that the best possible outcomes will be pursued, but the cases often take tremendous time and energy.
+These cases often take tremendous time and energy, and often require excellent legal teams to achieve the best possible outcomes.

 Enter your location below to get connected with a qualified Father's Rights attorney today.